top of page

 Target users

-The target users are researchers new to MEG as well as more advanced users seeking to standardize their analyses.
-The FLUX pipeline is particular geared towards cognitive neuroscientists with an interest in task-based paradigms.
-The developers of the pipeline are cognitive neuroscientists with a strong interest in brain oscillations and multivariate approaches.
+The target audience includes researchers who are new to MEG and OPM research, as well as more experienced users looking to standardise their analyses.
+The FLUX pipeline is particularly geared towards cognitive and clinical neuroscientists with an interest in task-based paradigms.
+It has been developed by cognitive neuroscientists with a strong focus on brain oscillations and multivariate analysis approaches.

 The data set

-The dataset for the FLUX based on MNE Python is available on OpenNeuro.
-It is stored as fiff-files organized in the MEG BIDS format.
-The dataset is used in the step-by-step tutorials.
-It is from a simple paradigm on spatial attention.
-The participants are asked to attend left or right to a moving grating.
-The task and stimulation produce robust modulations in the alpha and gamma bands. (for the FLUX based on FieldTrip, that raw data can be found on FigShare ).
+The dataset for the FLUX pipeline based on MNE-Python is available on OpenNeuro and is used throughout the step-by-step tutorials.
+We provide datasets from a MEGIN MEG system, a Cerca/QuSpin OPM system and well as a FieldLine OPM system.
+The data originates from a simple spatial attention paradigm in which participants are instructed to attend either left or right to a moving grating.
+This task and stimulation reliably elicit modulations in the alpha and gamma frequency bands.

-Standard Operation Procedure (SOP) for MEG data acquisition
+Standard Operation Procedure (SOP) for MEGIN MEG data acquisition

 We here share an example of a SOP for MEG data acquisition.
 It is derived from the Cogitate project and relevant parts can be adapted to specific studies and used for preregistrations.